Select Page

 Floral and other botanical waxes are easy and very forgiving to use as well as very cost effective in the exploration stage of production and waxes can add body and even texture to a composition or formula where needed.

-Perfect for making beautiful soaps, skincare, lotions, hand-whipped skin creams, and solid perfumes.
+Perfect for making incense, beautiful soaps, skincare, lotions, hand-whipped skin creams, and solid perfumes.
 Just delightful!